Savsou/GetFitWit/api-wiki-docs/feature_list.md

 ## 2. Workout programs

-- Logged-in users can create a new Workout Program with their details (name of program, difficulty, type, duration, and equipments).
+- Logged-in users can create a new Workout Program with their details (name of program, difficulty, type, duration, and equipment).
 - Users can edit and delete their own Workout Programs.
 - All users (logged in or logged out) can browse products on the site.